Preventing AI Hallucinations in Customer Support

 1. Retrieval-Augmented Generation (RAG)

 We never let the AI answer from memory.
-Every response is grounded in retrieved documents.
+Using RAG rather than fine-tuning, every response is grounded in retrieved documents.

 Question → Retrieve Relevant Docs → Generate Answer FROM Docs Only